 TiVo revolutionised video-recording.
 The video-tapes & the error-prone spinning video-head were replaced by a hard-disk, & the increasingly wide TV-schedule was available as dial-up service; they had invented the PVR.
 Regrettably, TiVo's UK-debut in 2000 with the Thomson PVR10UK, failed after an advertising campaign which focussed solely on the ability to pause live TV, & the ≈2007 migration from terrestrial analogue broadcasting to DVB was the final nail in the coffin.
 Though over a decade has passed since TiVo's fall (except as offered by Virgin Media), other PVRs haven't reproduced the user-experience.
 In my experience, they're typically:

-- so slow that the video & audio lose synchronisation when the CPU had to correct signal-errors or render a fast-changing scene, & too slow to exit from 64× fast-forward to make this facility useful.
+- so slow that the video & audio desynchronize when the CPU has to work to correct signal-errors or to render a fast-changing scene, & too slow to exit from 64× fast-forward to make this facility useful.

 inexplicably inflexible, e.g.:

 - prohibiting deletion of a recording until completion.

 - at the cheaper end, they lack network-access.